Shareholder perks & freebies: what you can get from BT, Shepherd Neame, Carnival and Next

 That card entitles you to a 15% discount on food and drinks at any of Fuller’s managed pubs and hotels.

-Since 1 April 2022, the eligibility criteria for a card is that individuals must hold at least 1,000 A or C ordinary shares, or 10,000 B ordinary shares.
+The eligibility criteria for a card is that individuals must hold at least 1,000 A or C ordinary shares, or 10,000 B ordinary shares.

 Visit the website for more information.

 Another pub chain that offers investors an extra perk is Adnams.
-Its shareholders can register for its ‘Friends of Adnams loyalty scheme’.
+Its shareholders can register for its ‘Friends of Adnams' loyalty scheme.

-This gives them 10% discount on purchases in person or online, as well as on accommodation, meals for tables of up to six people, and tour bookings.
+This gives them a 10% discount on purchases in person or online, as well as on accommodation, meals for tables of up to six people, and tour bookings.

 However, the discount can’t be used to purchase e-gift cards, buying drinks only at the managed pubs or for entry to its 10k race.